Esotelo88/platzi-test/README.md

 # Platzi Scripts

-Dummy tests are in `jenkins-testing
+Dummy tests are in `jenkins-testing pruebas nuevas